SOCIOLOGIST, DATA SCIENTIST, & NOVELIST

 Critical Praise

-Winner of the 2009 Connecticut Nurses’ Association Media Award, Code Green has been translated into Japanese and Korean
+Winner of the 2009 Connecticut Nurses’ Association Media Award, Code Green has been translated into Japanese and Korean.

 “… The Americans meets Bridge of Spies”